arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 ~~~
 Finding bugs in our code when shapes are inside other shapes can be difficult, putting "%" in front of a shape makes it transparent.
 Try doing that in front of the line with the sphere.
+You can also use "#" to make shapes transparent and red.
+These will only work when previewing (F5), not when rendering (F6).

 However, we need to be able to combine shapes to make interesting shapes.